Updated 03 September 2020

 The Conservatives promised not to raise income tax, but said nothing about corporation tax.
 This makes it at least a theoretical target for the Chancellor.
 As for tax on dividends, this technically counts as income tax even though it is lower than regular income tax – but Sunak might just use this discrepancy to justify a rise.

 Reforms to the off-payroll working rules for contractors (known as IR35) are already lined up and due to come into effect from April.
 They will affect nearly a quarter of a million contractors and tens of thousands of companies, and could significantly increase the tax take from both as companies may be forced to treat some freelancers as employees and put them on the payroll.

 The Chancellor has promised that HMRC will not be ‘heavy handed’ in the first year of IR35; an ominous statement which suggests that they will become so from April 2021.

 There are several further possible sources of tax revenue for the Chancellor to pick over.
 One of these is fuel duty, which has been frozen now for a decade.
 Fuel duty has a notorious history, being responsible for major protests under the last Labour government.
 However, the current government may now feel safe enough to end the freeze, to net around £4 billion extra per year.

 The IFS has also suggested that increasing council tax bills on more expensive properties would make the system fairer, and this extra revenue could be diverted to central government funding.

 Clearly, not all of the possible tax rises listed here will happen.
-But it would be a surprise if at least one of them does not feature in the Budget on 11 March.
+But it would be a surprise if at least one of them does not feature in the Autumn Budget.

 Let us match you to your